G7 nations strike deal to tax big companies and squeeze havens - Up News Info

 The agreement does not make clear exactly which businesses will be covered by the rules, referring only to “the largest and most profitable multinational enterprises.”

+Ministers also agreed to move towards making companies declare their environmental impact in a more standard way so investors can decided more easily whether to fund them, a key goal for Britain.

+The G7 includes the United States, Japan, Germany, Britain, France, Italy and Canada.

-(Additional reporting by Michael Holden, David Lawder, Padraic Donohoe and Mathieu Rosemain; Editing by Alexander Smith)
+(Additional reporting by Michael Holden, David Lawder, Padraic Donohoe, Thomas Escritt, Sabahatjahan Contractor and Mathieu Rosemain Editing by Alexander Smith and David Holmes)